Imamiland/reuse-lint-action-noncompliant/README.md

 ## REUSE Compliance

-This repository is the REUSE _compliant_ repository.
-That is to say that this repository complies with the [REUSE Specification - Version 3.2](https://reuse.software/spec-3.2/).
+This repository is the REUSE _noncompliant_ repository.
+That is to say that this repository does not comply with the [REUSE Specification - Version 3.2](https://reuse.software/spec-3.2/).
+The nature of the noncompliance is:

+- Files do not have any copyright or license information

 ## Further Reading